Right Here Waiting: Chart performance

 "Right Here Waiting" was the second single from Marx's Repeat Offender, after "Satisfied".
 It entered the US Billboard Hot 100 singles chart at number 44 in the week of July 8, 1989, and became Marx's third consecutive number-one single on August 12, 1989.
 The record spent three consecutive weeks at number one.
 The song was Marx's first of several to go to number one on the Adult Contemporary chart.
 Certified platinum on October 16, 1989, "Right Here Waiting" became Marx's best-selling single.
 The song also reached number one on the Radio & Records CHR/Pop Airplay chart on August 4, 1989, remaining on the top of the chart for three weeks.
-In the United Kingdom, the song was released in August 1989 and peaked at number two, behind the Italian house song "Ride on Time" by Black Box.
+In the United Kingdom, the song was released in August 1989 and peaked at number two.

 Music video

 The music video for "Right Here Waiting" was filmed in various locations throughout Los Angeles.

 The video for this song was directed by Jim Yukich, and produced by Paul Flattery.
 It appears to be filmed on the road during Marx's 1989 Repeat Offender Tour, but was all shot in Los Angeles.
 It features various black-and-white tour footage interspersed with color scenes of Marx playing the song to an empty auditorium with a grand piano at a (staged) soundcheck.
 Due to Marx's hectic touring schedule, very little time was available to produce a video for this single, so other tour footage was compiled to make an official video for the track.